AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 ![DMX Settings Window](/docs/images/DMX-Settings-Window.png)

-To assign a node to a line click on the node on the left hand side (e.g. on **Expert DMX A**) and then on the line (right hand side) you want this node to assign to.
-The node will disappear on the left hand side as it is not unassigned any more, and will show up on the right hand side under the line it is assigned to.
+To assign a node to a line, click on the node on the left hand side (e.g. on **Expert DMX A**) and then on the line (right hand side) you want this node to be assigned to.
+The node will be removed from the pane on the left hand side as it is not unassigned any more, and will appear on the right hand side under the line it is assigned to.

 ![Node in DMX Settings Window](/docs/images/Node-in-DMX-Settings-Window.png)